 Engaged employees are your top performers, yet disengaged or dissatisfied employees cost the U.S. over $450 to $550 billion per year in lost productivity, and only 19 percent of employees consider themselves “very engaged.”

 To address this, organizations should seek regular employees feedback through employee engagement surveys.
-Let’s take a look at why employee engagement surveys are important, how you should conduct them, and what questions you should include.
+Let’s take a look at why employee engagement surveys are important, what questions you should include, and how you should conduct your own survey.

 Why use surveys to measure employee engagement?